Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 daily for a month."

-Naydra's eyes really *saw* the room suddenly-the shock, the horror, the compassion, the sorrow, the anger, the rage...it was all there, every bit as much as she'd smelled in the room with Great Father Daar.
+Naydra's eyes really *saw* the room suddenly-the shock, the horror, the compassion, the sorrow, the anger, the rage... it was all there, every bit as much as she'd smelled in the room with Great Father Daar.
 It strengthened her.

 "Sisters...
 Great Father Daar asked me many times if I was absolutely certain that none of the males in that would-be Clan deserved mercy, and pleaded with me not to watch their punishment, but in the end, I was certain they did not, and I did.
-I...wish now I had heeded Great Father's warning, because the *cost* of doing what had to be done to ensure that their example was both public and extreme was a high one."
+I... wish now I had heeded Great Father's warning, because the *cost* of doing what had to be done to ensure that their example was both public and extreme was a high one."